-Certain types of staphylococci bacteria secrete toxic substances that cause the top layer of the epidermis to split from the rest of the skin.
+Certain types of staphylococci bacteria secrete toxic substances that cause the top layer of the skin (epidermis) to split from the rest of the skin.
 Because the toxin spreads throughout the body, staphylococcal infection of a small area of skin may result in peeling over the entire body.

 In all people with this disorder, the skin around the crusted sore becomes scarlet in color within 24 hours.
 These areas are painful.
 The skin may be extremely tender and have a wrinkled tissue paper–like consistency.
 Then, other large areas of skin distant from the initial infection, frequently areas of friction, such as skinfolds, and on the buttocks, hands, and feet, redden and develop blisters that break easily.

 The top layer of the skin then begins peeling off, often in large sheets, with even slight touching or gentle pushing.
 The peeled areas look scalded.
 Within 2 to 3 days, the entire skin surface may be involved, and the person becomes very ill with a fever, chills, and weakness.
 With the loss of the protective skin barrier, other bacteria and infective organisms can easily penetrate the body, causing infections in those areas and in other areas, sometimes spreading through the bloodstream (sepsis).
 Also, critical amounts of fluid can be lost because of oozing and evaporation, resulting in dehydration.

 If no signs of staphylococcal infection are observed, doctors often do a biopsy, in which a small piece of skin is removed and sent to the laboratory to be tested.
 Swabs taken from the nose, the thin mucous membrane that covers the eyes (conjunctiva), the throat, and the nasal passages and upper throat (nasopharynx), samples of blood and urine, and samples taken from the area where doctors think the infection started (such as the umbilical cord or skin) are sent to the laboratory to be cultured for bacteria.

 Doctors give people who have a widespread infection and oozing sores the same treatment they give to people who have been burned (see Severe burns).
-Skin moisturizers (emollients) may be used to help protect the skin after it has healed.
+If possible, people are treated in a burn unit.
+Skin moisturizers (emollients) may be used to help protect the skin.